Aalto5G/pptk/README.md

 # Prerequisites

-You need to have flex and bison installed in order to compile this project.
-Also, needless to say, compiler tools and GNU make must be available.
+Needless to say, compiler tools and GNU make must be available.
 To actually communicate with real network interfaces, you also need netmap, but more on that later.

 # Git history